Tex Avery: Directing style

-Avery had developed a distinct, signature style at Warner Bros.
-Studio which had breakneck pacing, outlandish, over-the-top acting from his characters and seemingly non-stop jokes and gags.
+Avery had developed a directing style unlike anything moviegoers had ever seen, a distinct, signature style at Warner Bros.
+Studio, which had breakneck pacing, outlandish, over-the-top acting from his characters, and seemingly nonstop jokes and gags.
 Avery's style of directing encouraged animators to stretch the boundaries of the medium to do things in a cartoon that could not be done in the world of a live-action film.
 An often-quoted line about Avery's cartoons was, "In a cartoon, you can do anything."
 He also performed a great deal of voice work in his cartoons, usually throwaway bits.
 He also occasionally filled in for Bill Thompson as Droopy.

 Personal life and death

-Two days after being fired from Universal in Spring 1935, Avery married his girlfriend, Patricia.
+Two days after being fired from Universal in spring 1935, Avery married his girlfriend, Patricia Johnson.
 She was also employed at Universal Studios as an inker.
 The newlyweds spent a long honeymoon in Oregon, but had to return to Los Angeles when they ran out of money.

-On Tuesday, August 26, 1980, Avery died of lung cancer at St. Joseph's Hospital in Burbank, California at the age of 72.
+On Tuesday, August 26, 1980, Avery died from gastroesophageal junction adenocarcinoma at St. Joseph's Hospital in Burbank, California, at the age of 72.
 At the time of his death, he was developing a character named "Cave Mouse" for a new Flintstones series.
-His last words according to Chuck Jones, when watching a baseball game with another animator, were "I don’t know where animators go when they die, but I guess there must be a lot of them.
-They could probably use a good director though."
+According to Chuck Jones, when watching a baseball game with another animator, Avery's last words were, "I don't know where animators go when they die, but I guess there must be a lot of them.
+They could probably use a good director, though."
 He is buried in Forest Lawn Memorial Park, Hollywood Hills.